-CAMX hosts the most robust programming anywhere for the composites and advanced materials industry by providing an exciting offering of sessions with industry experts in a variety of educational settings.
+CAMX hosts a robust education program for the composites and advanced materials industry by providing an exciting offering of sessions with industry experts in a variety of educational settings.
 Browse below for more information on keynote and featured sessions.

 Join the 13th Administrator of the CAMX was pleased to have the 13th Administrator of the National Aeronautics and Space Administration (NASA), Jim Bridenstine, as this year’s opening keynote speaker.
 NASA is continuing to help move the industry forward in these trying times through investments in R&D and technology.
 Bridenstine highlighted the connection between technology developments in advanced materials and US competitiveness in manufacturing across a range of business sectors.
 His presentation wrapped up in an overview of NASA’s partnership opportunities for businesses of all sizes.

 2020 Good Day, CAMX!

 CAMX concluded with Good Day, CAMX hosted by Joel Whitehouse from Hill & Smith Holdings as he discussed the outlook for the US/global economy including risks and M&A activity, followed by a Q&A panel.
 Register to watch this recording.